anvetsu/reo/docs/tut.md

 <a name="vars"></a>
 ## Variables

-Variables are created using the `:` (declare) operator.
+Variables are created using the `:` (define) operator.
 This operator will return the symbolic name of the new variable.
 (In the sample code we have left out these return values).

 ```rust